 The only true and eternal relationship you have is with yourself.
 Live it.
 Love it.
 Value it.
 It’s worth it.

 What does love feel like in a person’s life when they are trying to drop the past?

 We have absolutely no reason to be afraid of it.
-We are beings of light and therefore shadow is inseparable from our existence.
-When you walk towards the light, your shadow will go behind you.
+We are beings of light and therefore shadows are inseparable from our existence.
+When you walk towards the light, your shadow will be behind you.
 It will no longer obscure your path with darkness.